faizulkhan56/mlflow_evaluation_lab/README.md

 ```

 This command will:
+- Start PostgreSQL database on port 5432
 - Start the MLflow tracking server on port 5000
-- Start the Python application container
+- Start the Python application container (for running evaluation scripts)
+- Start the FastAPI prediction server on port 8000
-- Create shared volumes for `mlruns/` and `mlflow.db`
+- Create shared volumes for PostgreSQL data and MLflow artifacts
-- Wait for the MLflow server to be healthy before starting the app container
+- Wait for services to be healthy before starting dependent services

 #### **Step 3: Verify Services are Running**